 – Following up with guests after they’ve left to get feedback on their stay

-These are just a few of the things that come with managing an Airbnb property.
+These are just a few of the things that come with managing a short-term rental property.
 And you should consider them before creating your Airbnb account.
 It’s important to be organized and diligent in order for your guests to have a positive experience.

 Unlock the Secrets to Airbnb Mastery!